The Unique TCM Wellness (Yang-Sheng) Study

 After attending three international conferences on medical tourism and two separate trips to China for site-visiting, I have finally put together the promised traditional Chinese medicine (TCM) Wellness Study and Explore Tour to China.
 I have promised my Qigong students of such a tour for 3 years, and I am proud to design such a unique program for them, not just for Qigong or wellness study, but for a possible life-long journey in health and self-healing.
 This 2-week TCM wellness tour is designed for those who want to go close to mother-nature, study with the genuine healers and masters, and experience the TCM wellness (yang-sheng) practices in person, while enjoying the breath-taking scenery and traditional culture exploration in China.

-For many of my students, this may be their first trip to China, therefore, I want to make it the once-in-a-lifetime tour with experience both in wellness knowledge/practice and impressive natural scenery with a sense of human-universe unity.
+For many of my students, this may be their first trip to China, therefore, I want to make it the once-in-a-lifetime tour with experience both in wellness knowledge/practice and impressive natural scenery with a sense of human-nature correspondence.
 The highlights of our wellness tour will include:

 - Classes in TCM, as well as opportunities to experience various healing techniques at the Beijing Traditional Medicine Exchange Center (featured with Daoist forms and external qigong healing)